- Riding the roller-coaster road below Mount Arcuentu to the west coast

 - Ascent: 1,500 Metres Approx.

 A combination of climbs and descents will take you through another day of exhilarating landscapes and even deeper into the heart of Sardinia.
 Utilising mountain roads, you’ll have fun exploring the ‘Tacchi di Usassai’ and Montarbu mountain range, as you edge your way towards the fascinating mountain peak of Perda Liana.
 You will be passing a few small sleepy mountain villages and once more the vistas of the surrounding mountains are outstanding.
 The silence is broken only by the sound of sheep bells, cows and goats.
 You might even be lucky enough to spot royal kites, vultures, rock thrushes and pipits as you cycle along.

 - Meals: Breakfast

 - Ascent: 200 or 800 Metres Approx.

-Today is the grand finale of your road cycling adventure with superb riding through the wild and rugged landscape of the Supramonte di Baunei.
+Today is the grand finale of your road cycling adventure with superb riding and descent to the coast of Bari Sardo.